omundy/learn-computers/topics/command-line.md

 print(joined_string)
 ```

-Press `ESC` and then `:wq` to save and quit the editor.
+👉 Press `ESC` and then `:wq` to save and quit the editor.
 Run your file with:

 ```bash
 python script.py
 ```

-Congratulations! 🎉 &nbsp; Similar to using built-in commands, you've created a file that runs its own script!
+Congratulations! 🎉 &nbsp; You've created a file that runs its own script!

+---

 ## Discussion